roadrunner-server/roadrunner-docs/docs/en/customization/embedding.md

-## Embedding a Server
+# Customization — Embedding a Server

 In some cases, it can be useful to embed a RoadRunner server inside another GO program.
 This is often the case in microservice architectures where you may have a mandated GO framework for all the apps.
 In such cases it might not be possible to run a stock roadrunner instance and the only choice is to run roadrunner inside the main app framework / program.

-This is now possible in version 2.11 and newer.
-Let's pretend we have a GO app with an HTTP handler and we want to pass the request to PHP via RoadRunner running in the same go app.
+Here's an example of how to embed RoadRunner into a Go program with an HTTP handler:

 ```go
 func handleRequest(w http.ResponseWriter, request *http.Request) {